java-crypto/cross_platform_crypto/docs/tdes_cbc_string_encryption.md

 3. starts the encryption process
 4. again for reasons of comparison it uses a fixed IV (generate a random initialization vector in production)
 5. set the encryption parameters
 5b.
-Note: some frameworks accept a 16 byte long key and enhance them automatically (like e.g. Python), other frameworks need a dedicated enhancement function (like e.g. Java)
+Note: some frameworks accept a 16 byte long key and enhance them automatically (like e.g. Python), other frameworks need a dedicated enhancement function (like e.g. Java "tdes2ToDes3Key")
 6. encrypt the plaintext, prepends the iv to the ciphertext and show the result ( iv:ciphertext) in Base64 encoding
 7. start the decryption process
 8. Base64 decoding of the encryption key and the ciphertext